 Here’s everything we know about Terminator: Dark Fate, including the cast, plot, trailer, and whether there will be any future sequels.

-When Is the Terminator: Dark Fate Release Date?
+When did Terminator: Dark Fate release in theaters?

-Terminator: Dark Fate will land in theaters on November 1, 2019.
+Terminator: Dark Fate landed in theaters on November 1, 2019.

-The first teaser trailer for Terminator: Dark Fate was released on Thursday May 23, 2019.
+The first teaser trailer for Terminator: Dark Fate was released on Thursday, May 23, 2019.
 An official trailer then dropped later that year in August (as seen below):

 During a panel discussion for Dark Fate at CinemaCon in April, Hamilton opened up about why she chose to return to the world of Terminator after a nearly 30-year absence:

 “It has been nearly 30 years since I last stepped into the shoes of Sarah Connor, a character who definitely changed my life and only a script, a story, a director like this could bring me back into this world — a perfect confluence of events.
 Once in a lifetime, or maybe twice, an event comes along that you cannot turn away from.
 And for me, this is that moment.”

 Hamilton’s commitment to reviving the magic of the first two Terminator films was also mentioned during a CinemaCon red carpet interview with Variety.
 During that interview, she wondered aloud whether the Terminator films post-Terminator 2: Judgment Day were “forgettable” (shady!) before sharing how Dark Fate would course-correct the franchise:

 “You start something and you’re invested in the franchise, but somehow the characters that you care about weren’t there.
 Too many people, too many story points.
 So I think we’ve done a good job of narrowing down the focus again so it will echo the first two films.”